Greater Manchester Fire and Rescue Service

 Looking for an educational visit with a difference?
 The Museum is a great place for young people to explore popular education themes.

-All schools visits are free.
+Visits cost £1.50 per child.
 The format for an educational visit is normally a guided tour by our dedicated volunteer staff, followed by an education session chosen from a menu of activities...

 The collections and displays in the museum portray the proud record of achievement and development of fire brigades, firefighters, personalities and manufacturers associated with fire heritage in Greater Manchester.